 When you take kids to Ottawa in 2022 we guarantee they’ll be thrilled by the city’s wild parks and pretty beaches.
 But surprisingly it’s often Ottawa’s incredible family museums that excite them most.
 Find out why.
+And listen to the new Family Traveller Podcast episode to hear our first hand Ottawa experience.
+We slept with wolves!

 You don’t have to take kids to Ottawa for long to understand why it’s often called Canada in One City.
 There’s untamed wilderness in the shape of enormous Gatineau Park.
 Sandy beaches edge the mighty Ottawa River and the long Rideau Canal does everything from winter skating to sailing in summer and cycling year-round.
 You’ll find a mix of fresh thinking and formidable history in downtown Ottawa, as well as fantastic food.
 And if you need more reasons to put the city on your 2022 summer holiday shortlist, try its wide choice of family hotels.